 This unit is located on the first floor.
 Enter through the main lobby at the Q.E.H, take the first corridor on the left and you will see the sign on the door just past the Accounts department.

 With all surgical procedures, there is a possibility of complications.
 However, complications from eye surgery that could threaten your vision are extremely rare.
 Your surgeon will thoroughly explain all of the potential risks to you at your pre-assessment visit.

 The majority of procedures we do are done under local anaesthetic.
 That means no special preparation (such as not eating beforehand) is usually required.
 However, your surgeon will advise you at your pre-assessment appointment if any special preparations are necessary.

 Dress comfortably and do not wear any make-up.
-Have transportation arrangements to and from
+Have transportation arrangements to and from the theatre.

 How long does the procedure last and are there follow up visits?

 This depends on the procedure.
 Most procedures can be done within an hour, others can take a little longer.
 You will be discharged after the procedure.

 For some procedures, one or more follow-up visits are required to make sure the surgery has been successful, and check that your eye is healing well.
 There will be no charge for the first 3 or 4 follow-up visits depending on the procedure.

 What precautions should I take after surgery?